cherryandwhite/StateGame/README.md

 StateGame is played in the browser, but is managed by a Nodejs server.
 Therefore, we need to setup a webserver and a game server.
 Please follow the steps below, in that order.

 ## Game Server Setup
-1. Run `git clone https://github.com/brendanmanning/StateGame.git && cd StateGame`
+1. Run `git clone https://github.com/brendanmanning/StateGame.git && cd StateGame && cd Server`
 2. Install dependencies `npm install`
 3. Start server `node start index.js`